oleasteo/koreader-screenlockpin/README.md

 ## ✨ Features

-Just what you'd expect from a PIN lock screen 😅
+Just what you'd expect from a PIN lock screen, and more… 😅

 - 🗽 **Flexible PIN length** — supports 4–8 digits
 - 🚀 **Lock on boot** — secures your device on KOReader boot (configurable)